 Top 5 Flip Phones for Seniors for 2021

-|Flip Phone||Alcatel GO FLIP 3||GreatCall Lively Flip||Snapfon ezFlip||Consumer Cellular Link||Sonim XP3|
+|Flip phone||Alcatel GO FLIP 3||Lively Flip||Snapfon ezFlip 4G||Consumer Cellular Link||Sonim XP3|

-|Battery Life||7.9 hours talk time||12 hours talk time||N/A||14 hours talk time||21 hours talk time|
+|Battery life||7.9 hours talk time||12 hours talk time||5.5 hours talk time||14 hours talk time||21 hours talk time|

 If you want quality vacation photos or print-worthy pics of your fur babies, then the Alcatel GO FLIP 3 probably isn’t right for you.
-It only offers a 2 MP camera.
+It only offers a 2MP camera.
 However, if you’re more concerned about how much your new phone will cost, you’ll love this flip phone.
 It’s just $100 outright or $4 per month for 24 months when you finance it through T-Mobile.

 Plus, all plans include five layers of scam-blocking protection to keep pesky robocalls, scammers, and telemarketers at bay.
-That’s a must-have, seeing as seniors lose more money to phone scams than any other age group.2
+That’s a must-have, seeing as seniors lose more money to phone scams than any other age

-You’ll need a Snapfon mobile plan to go with your ezFlip.
+You’ll need a Snapfon mobile plan to go with your ezFlip 4G.
 Monthly costs start at $10 for calling, $1 for texting, and $2 for data.
 Plan to use your phone a lot?
 Unlimited talk and text cost just $25 per month.
 Add in a gig of data to surf the web, check Facebook, and send emails for only $5 more.

-You’ll also need to decide if you want Snapfon’s sosPLUS mobile monitoring service.
+You’ll also need to decide if you want Snapfon’s sosPlus mobile monitoring service.
 It connects you to a 24/7 response agent who can contact your emergency contacts or other help.
 It’s only $19.99 per month and comes with 500 texts.
 We recommend it, especially for seniors who live alone.

 If you’re looking for a cell phone, you’re probably trying to decide what type of phone you want.
-Do you join the 53 percent of seniors with smartphones or the 39 percent of seniors with more traditional cell phones?5 Let us help you decide!
+Do you join the 61 percent of seniors with smartphones or the 29 percent of seniors with more traditional cell phones?5 Let us help you decide!

 However, since smartphones have lots of bells and whistles, they can feel overwhelming.
 Especially if you’re new to cell phones.
 Now, there are great smartphones for seniors, but they’re still more complicated than a simple flip phone.

-Here are some questions to ask yourself and some features to consider as you decide what flip phone to purchase:
+Here are some questions to ask yourself and some features to consider as you decide what flip phone to purchase.